kwasett/skifree/README.md

 # Ceros Ski Code Challenge  By Seth

-Welcome to the Ceros Code Challenge - Ski Edition! by Seth
+Welcome to the Ceros Code Challenge - Ski Edition! by Seth kay

 The Game can be accessed via https://skifree.herokuapp.com/ .
 To play the game just use the down button.